-As most of you are aware, we have a social committee here at BookerZzz.
-But what do they do?
+As most of our employees are aware, we have a social committee here at BookerZzz.
+But what exactly do they do?
 Of course, the social committee organises the borrels and the parties!
 That’s all, right?
 Wrong!

 Whilst these are the events that are most connected to the words “social committee”, there is a much bigger purpose behind what the social committee does.
 The social committee is aware that having an inspiring working environment is an essential ingredient in the recipe of working with happiness and energy.

 For most people, “work” and “fun” are two words that seriously contradict one another.
 Yet despite them appearing to be opposites, it is important for them to be aligned and work harmoniously.
 This is something that the social committee has acknowledged and so it has become the driving force behind wanting to create an atmospheric company culture and an environment where everyone can feel inspired, welcome, comfortable and so on.